 Table \ref{table:MassModelBefore} shows the power law plus shear mass models inferred directly before the subhalo search.
 For all datasets without a subhalo, the inferred parameters are accurate and consistent with the input values given in table \ref{table:MassModelSim}.
-However, for certain datasets including a high mass subhalo offsets from the true parameter values are seen.
-The most extreme example is for Lens$_{\rm 3}$ with a $10^{10.5}M_{\odot}$ subhalo.
+However, for certain datasets including a high mass subhalo, offsets from the true parameter values are seen.
+The most extreme example is for Lens$_{\rm 3}$ with a $10^{10.5}$~M$_{\odot}$ subhalo.
 A density slope of $\gamma^{\rm mass} = 2.6520^{+0.0391}_{-0.0244}$ is inferred compared to $\gamma^{\rm mass} = 2.0616^{+0.0767}_{-0.0736}$ for data without a subhalo (the true value is $\gamma^{\rm mass} = 2.073$).
-Offsets are seen to varying degrees across the other datasets as well as across all mass model parameters (except for the external shear parameters).
+The magnitude of the offsets vary across the other datasets and across different mass model parameters (but not the external shear parameters).
 Furthermore, the offsets decrease as the input subhalo mass is reduced.
-This is clear evidence that the PL mass model is adjusting its parameters to `absorb' the perturbing effect of the subhalo in certain lenses, which to some degree must impact our ability to detect the DM subhalo.
+This is evidence that the PL mass model is adjusting its parameters to `absorb' the perturbing effect of the subhalo in certain lenses, impacting our ability to detect the DM subhalo.